contentful/forma-36/MIGRATION.md

 />
 ```

-For more information on what can be passed on the `tooltipProps` prop, check the Tooltip [documentation](https://v4-forma-36.netlify.app/components/tooltip/), it accpepts all props, except `children` and `content`.
+For more information on what can be passed on the `tooltipProps` prop, see the Tooltip [documentation](https://v4-forma-36.netlify.app/components/tooltip/).
+It accepts all props except `children` and `content`.
 We also added the possibility to pass `isDisabled` and `size` props to the CopyButton component.

 #### How to migrate your CopyButton components

-You must manually migrate the version 3 `CopyButton` component updating the props.
+You must manually migrate the version 3 `CopyButton` component by updating the props.
 For example:

 ```jsx static=true
 <CopyButton